 Greentree can be configured to store attachments internally i.e. within the database or externally i.e. in a chosen directory on the server.
-Sites can ensure the safety of attachments by having Greentree store attachments externally, and by configuring regular virus scans of files in the attachments directory.
+Sites can ensure the safety of attachments by having Greentree store attachments externally, restricting access to the attachments directory and by configuring regular virus scans of files in the directory.